maclong9/comp-sci/README.md

 ## The Wiki

-The [wiki]() of this repositryo contains other notes from arbitrary courses that aren't included in the http://teachyourselfcs.com curriculum that I still thought would be worth keeping the notesfrom, it also contains my original notes from **Harvard CS50** and if you clone the wiki locally you will see the original code examples stored there as well.
+The [wiki]() of this repository contains other notes from arbitrary courses that aren't included in the http://teachyourselfcs.com curriculum that I still thought would be worth keeping the notesfrom, it also contains my original notes from **Harvard CS50** and if you clone the wiki locally you will see the original code examples stored there as well.

 > [!TIP]